ThemagicEE/magic-pwnagotchi-guide/README.md

 # Welcome to a beginner guide to the pwnagotchi
-created this guide to help newcomers with this great project.
+I created this guide to help newcomers with this great project.
 I found that there are no truly up-to-date guides, and you have to dig through Discord servers and old guides to get your pwnagotchi to work.
 That's why I made this guide based on what worked for me.

 # Where is the guide
 The guide can be found in this file: [Pwnagotchi guide.md](https://github.com/ThemagicEE/magic-pwnagotchi-guide/blob/main/Pwnagotchi%20guide.md)